Makstutyte/Hash-generator/README.md

 | 35 | 2500 | 68% | 54% | 72% |
 | 35 | 25000 | 73% | 71% | 75% |

+when generated 25000 strings:
+* common avarage percentage difference is → 79%
+* common minimal percentage difference is → 70%
+* common maximum percentage difference is → 79%

 ### Conclusion
 Strengths:
-* Written program is quite fast when generating hash from big inputs (npt while performing collision tests)
+* Written program is quite fast when generating hash from big inputs (not while performing collision tests)

 Weaknesses:
 * Written code has a bug that does not allow to test it to the fullest.
 The bug occurs when testing for collision resistance.
 When testing code while running it through a for loop which ensures that random string is generated and stilmuntaniosly hashed - the code breaks while hashing generated string.
 This bug heppens in different possitions or may not at all.
 Therefore the performed collision testing is not detaled enough.
 * When generating hash from short input (for example a string from just one symbol) it might take longer to calculate the hash than when doing the same with rather long one.

+### Over all conclusion
+* Program generates fixed lenght hash (no matter the input size)
+* Program is deterministic - for the same input, the output is always the same
+* The code is partly efficiency - the hash for any input value is calculated quickly
+* Proram generates irreversible hash - from the result of the hash function it is practically impossible to reproduce the initial input
+* From the performed tests the code generated collision resistant hash, however there are not enough proof for this quality to be ensured